viniciusmtsantos/cs-parameter_scanner/README.md

 ## Project Description

 The Parameter Scanner add-in for Revit is designed to enhance the model review process by allowing users to scan model elements for specific parameter values.
-This tool provides the functionality to isolate or select elements based on their parameter status and the user who last modified them.
+This tool provides the functionality to isolate or select elements based on their parameters.

 ## Features